rajesh-krishnan/hamsa/README.md

 We provide a basic Makefile, which you will need to adapt to your needs.

-An example usage following the original code is `amazon640`.
-An example of how to use the library from Python is provided in `amazon640.py`.
+An example usage following the original code is `amazon670k.cpp`.
+An example of how to use the library from Python is provided in `amazon670k.py`.
-Additionally, the `test` program allows testing components.
+Additionally, the `test.c` program allows testing components.

 The configuration I use for testing is below: